open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 First, let’s do a quick refresher on the [Collector](/docs/collector/) – it’s an OTel component that can be used to collect telemetry from multiple sources and export data to multiple destinations multiple sources and destinations, respectively.
-It also handles additional telemetry processing, such as modifying data attributes and scrubbing personally identifiable information.
+The collector also handles telemetry processing, such as modifying data attributes and scrubbing personally identifiable information.
 For example, you can use Prometheus SDKs to generate metrics, ingest them with the Collector, do some processing (if desired) and